alexandrelheinen/vector-view/README.md

 ```
 ## Test it! ##

-Execute those three commands in this order in different terminals to plugin test (give your computer some time to process each command):
+By running those three commands in respective order in different terminals to test the plugin (give your computer some time to process each command):
 ```
 yarpserver
 cd $VECTOR_VIEW && gazebo robot.world
 ISIRWholeBodyController --sequence StageTestTasks
 ```

-While the simulation is running, in another terminal execute
+While the simulation is running, in another terminal can run
 ```
 VectorGUI
 ```
-to run the external interface.
-On this window the contact object name is displayed as well as the forces involved in this contact and where it has take place.
+to pop out the external interface.
+On this window the contact object name is displayed as well as the forces involved on this contact and where it has take place.

 ![interface window example](/images/gui_example.png "Interface window example")

-By choosing the model in the drop down menu, you can spawn this model in a set position by clicking on *Spawn* button.
+By clicking on **Spawn** button, the model choosed in the drop down menu is spawn at the set cartisian location (x, y, z).

 ### SHELL SCRIPT ###

-To easily start the plugin, just run the shell script `run.sh` as follows It will trigger out all modules of the application (maybe you should change its permissions by typing `chmod +x run.sh` on your terminal), including the test sequence tasks.
+To easily start the plugin, just run the shell script `run.sh` as follows.
+It will trigger out all application modules (maybe you should change its permission by typing `chmod +x run.sh` on your terminal), including test sequence tasks.
 ```
 cd $VECTOR_VIEW && ./run.sh
 ```